lordfpx/AB-interchange/README.md

 ---

-## SETUP
+## Usage

 Follow [AB-mediaQuery](https://www.npmjs.com/package/ab-mediaquery) readme to configure it the way you like depending on your needs.
 For exemple:

 ```
 abMediaQuery({
   bp: {
     smallOnly:  'screen and (max-width: 767px)',
     mediumOnly: 'screen and (min-width: 768px) and (max-width: 1024px)',
     medium:     'screen and (min-width: 768px)',
     largeOnly:  'screen and (min-width: 1025px) and (max-width: 1280px)',
     large:      'screen and (min-width: 1025px)'
   }
 });
 ```

-Then you only need to initialize with `AB.interchange()` or with options:
+Then you only need to initialize with `AB.interchange()` or with some options:

 ```
 abInterchange({
-  mode      : 'img"
   lazy      : true, // or false
   offscreen : 1.5,  // load items only when in the view + 0.5 by default
 });
 ```

-You can also use **data-ab-interchange** attribute to pass those otpions individually.
+Then use **data-ab-interchange** attribute to pass otpions individually.

 **data-ab-interchange-src** attribute is where you define different sources and breakpoints defined with AB-mediaQuery.
 It should contain a list of arrays with the path to the asset and the breakpoint name.
 Beware to respect mobile first order.
 Order is **VERY** important!